flowtoolz/flowtoolz.github.io/service/service.md

 <div class="grid-x small-up-1 medium-up-3 grid-margin-y grid-margin-x">
    <div class="cell">
-      We also understand your goal, help you work out a strategy and then build exactly the app that lets you implement your vision.
+      I also understand your goal, help you work out a strategy and then build exactly the app that lets you implement your vision.
    </div>
    <div class="cell">
       You already have an app but the code base is in a rut?
 Let's analyze it, improve the architecture and get up to speed again!